Sousastep/sousastep/SousaFX/.docs/_sources/content/octaver.rst.txt

 - leftmost numboxes

 	Sets the frequency range (for the octave) within which the octave will sound.
 Generally, you don't need an octave below 30 Hz.

+- External / Internal menue

+   Sets wether the pitch detection is done within SousaFX or via external means.

+- active / bypass menu

+   Toggles a highpass filter.

+- filter boost

+   The filter is quiet and must be boosted ~11 dB.

+- freq

+   The HPF's frequency.

+- rez

+   The resonance of the filter, which allows the synth to increase in volume as it approaches the cutoff frequency from above.